rfrost777/tools/README.md

 Room: Sandbox Evasion.
 For educational purposes only!
 *TODO*: Add more (elaborate) sandbox checks to refine the guess.
 *ADDED*: Simple, basic anti-debugging code using SuspendThread().

+## rogue_http_server.py
+Extended python http.server module to capture (and save) post requests from indirect (blind) SSRF attacks and so on...
+*TODO*: It works as-is, but I coded it like a caveman (method overloading in python, bruah?).
+Add more nifty features I might need in the future.